sfan5/fi6s/README.md

 The scanner executable will be ready at `./fi6s`.

 Note that fi6s is developed and tested solely on Linux.
-It *should* work on other UNIX-like platforms, but don't expect it to run on Windows.
+Other UNIX-like platforms *should* work, but not Windows.

 ## Usage